-Grasping Movement (Re-)planning Interferes with Working Memory during the Maintenance Process: An ERP Study
+Grasping Interferes with Visuospatial Working Memory during the Encoding: Neurophysiological Evidence

 Rumeysa Gunduz Can1,2, Thomas Schack1,2,3, Dirk Koester1,2; 1Faculty of Psychology and Sport Science, Bielefeld University, Germany, 2Cognitive Interaction Technology - Center of Excellence, Bielefeld University, Germany, 3Research Institute for Cognition and Robotics, Bielefeld University, Germany